bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 ## Protocol Envelopes

 This specification will use a URI format to describe the data contents, however, this protocol can and should be encapsulated by the envelope most appropriate for the application.
-In particular it can be carried via HTTPS or an Android Intent.
+In particular it can be carried via QR code, HTTPS, or an Android Intent.

 Intents are a technique that allow an Android application to communicate (and access functionality) with each other.
 Intents can be mapped to a URI since they contain the same basic elements.
 In particular URI parameters can be added to an intent via the extended data key value pair dictionary.

+### Default Replies

+Certain protocols do not naturally allow for replies, such as QR codes.
+If a reply protocol is unspecified, the default is a HTTPS POST to the entity name and path specified in the request.
+For example replying to a tdpp://foo.com/tx message should POST to https://foo.com/tx.

 ## Entity Wallet Trust